aaw-team/language_matcher/Documentation/Introduction/Index.rst

 Redirection can be disabled though.
 In this case, the results of the matching will be made available as
 :ref:`Aspect <matchedlanguageaspect>` through the TYPO3 Context API.
+A helpful little frontend functionality named :ref:`languagechooser` makes use of the aspect.

 While this extension is pretty zero-configuration, it offers some basic switches to fiddle with (see :ref:`configuration-site`).